Treasure Hill (White Pine County, Nevada)

-By early 1881 mining activity collapsed, as it was dependent on deposits and not on lasting silver-bearing geological veins.
-As a result, by 1888 there were only 24 people living there, and the principal towns of Hamilton, Treasure City, and Shermantown faded into oblivion.
+By early 1881, mining activity collapsed, as it was dependent on deposits and not on lasting silver-bearing geological veins.
+As a result, by 1888, there were only 24 people living there, and the principal towns of Hamilton, Treasure City, and Shermantown faded into oblivion.

 History

 The first expedition to the area was by Austin-based explorers, who found copper, lead, antimony, and iron; exploration was started by the Monte Cristo Mining Company.
 But in the autumn of the same year, silver deposits were found in the region.
-This was a chance discovery, as a Native American known as "Napias Jim" (napias meaning silver or money in the Shoshoni language) had showed the rich ore taken from a location in the region to his friend A. J. Lesthers, a blacksmith, who converted it into a silver button (the value of silver at the time was $1.32 per ounce).
+This was a chance discovery, as a Native American known as "Napias Jim" (napias meaning silver or money in the Shoshoni language) had shown the rich ore taken from a location in the region to his friend A. J. Lesthers, a blacksmith, who converted it into a silver button.
+(The value of silver at the time was $1.32 per ounce.)
 The area where the ore was found became the Hidden Treasure Mine; the yield from one ton of ore from this mine was worth $500–800.
 The next mine yielded $800–$1,000 per ton of ore and the third mine proved to a bonanza of pure silver, a "putty", with a yield potential of $15,000-20,000 per ton of ore.

 This discovery in the spring of 1868 of silver ore on Treasure Hill led to a prosperous but short-lived boom, later described as the "shortest and most intense mining rush."
 The hill was named after the notable ore discoveries.
 Staking fever ensued, with "every boomer, promoter, card shark, merchant-capitalist, prostitute and prospector in the West" making a beeline to Treasure Hill.
 The crest of the hill was a barren, windswept land before many claimants established their stores, with mining claims and drilling sites every few feet.